 The Experienced Criminal Defense Attorneys at Taracks & Associates are here to help.
 Please contact us at 813-281-2897, for a Free Consultation, when you or a loved one believes a probation violation may be on its way.
 You don’t have to wait until a Probation Violation is signed by a judge in order to seek consultation with our firm.

-When we are retained to fight a violation of supervisor alleged by a probation, drug offender, community control or house arrest officer; the earlier we are involved the greater the likelihood of a positive result.
+When we are retained to fight a violation of supervisor alleged by a probation, drug offender, community control, or house arrest officer; the earlier we have involved the greater the likelihood of a positive result.